 Encourage your readers to leave a comment or engage in a discussion or even a debate.
-It makes people feel that they are all part of the process and part of a community and if it’s one thing that I have learnt watching the celebrity survivor, its that people need to ‘feel’ that they are a part of something.
+It makes people feel that they are all part of the process and part of a community and if it’s one thing that I have learned watching the celebrity survivor, it’s that people need to ‘feel’ that they are a part of something.

 Challenge people and get them to challenge themselves.
 When an article gets people thinking about who they are, what they are doing etc, they will return time and time again to see what there is that may be of interest.
 Get them thinking and talking.

 Don’t forget to give due, where and when it is deserved.
 If you are quoting someone or using any part of their work, give them the appropriate credits.
 I know how I feel when I see that someone has used my pontifications and they have not credited me.

 Don’t jump on the bandwagon, just to promote your own stuff.
 One of my personal pet hates is when people respond to one of my articles by plugging their own products.
 That’s just rude and they should start their own blogs if they feel that strongly about it.